astropy/astropy/docs/timeseries/lombscargle.rst

 Lomb-Scargle Periodograms
 *************************

-The Lomb-Scargle Periodogram (after Lomb [1]_, and Scargle [2]_) is a commonly used statistical tool designed to detect periodic signals in unevenly spaced observations.
-The :class:`~astropy.timeseries.LombScargle` class is a unified interface to several implementations of the Lomb-Scargle Periodogram, including a fast *O[NlogN]* implementation following the algorithm presented by Press & Rybicki [3]_.
+The Lomb-Scargle periodogram (after Lomb [1]_, and Scargle [2]_) is a commonly used statistical tool designed to detect periodic signals in unevenly spaced observations.
+The :class:`~astropy.timeseries.LombScargle` class is a unified interface to several implementations of the Lomb-Scargle periodogram, including a fast *O[NlogN]* implementation following the algorithm presented by Press & Rybicki [3]_.

 The code here is adapted from the `astroml`_ package ([4]_, [5]_) and the `gatspy`_ package ([6]_, [7]_).
-For a detailed practical discussion of the Lomb-Scargle Periodogram, with code examples based on ``astropy``, see *Understanding the Lomb-Scargle Periodogram* [11]_, with associated code at https://github.com/jakevdp/PracticalLombScargle/.
+For a detailed practical discussion of the Lomb-Scargle periodogram, with code examples based on ``astropy``, see *Understanding the Lomb-Scargle Periodogram* [11]_, with associated code at https://github.com/jakevdp/PracticalLombScargle/.